pgatti86/smart-epd/README.md

 - SNTP_SERVER: defaults to "pool.ntp.org"
 - OTA_SERVER: https server that hosts your generated bin file.
 - DHT_GPIO: reads temperature and humidity from DHT22 on specified GPIO.
 Defauts to GPIO 4
 - BUTTON_GPIO: wipes the device memory when holded longer then 3s.
-Defaults to 0 (builtin button)
+Defaults to 0 (builtin button on my board)
 - MAX_REWRITE_COUNT: number of screen rewrite before eink full clean apply.
 Defualts to 3600
 - SCL: i2c scl pin.
 Defaults to 22
 - SDA: i2c sda pin.
 Defaults to 21
-- APDS_INT: Apds9969 interrupt GPIO.
+- APDS_INT: Apds9960 interrupt GPIO.
 Defaults to 19

 Save and return to the main menu.